See MapTrack in action

 Faster resolutions

-Summary: QR-enabled reporting prevents unsafe equipment use and reduces delays.
+Summary: QR-enabled reporting helps prevent unsafe equipment use and reduces delays by enabling quick and efficient issue reporting and resolution.

-Technicians can scan QR codes to record work completed.
+Technicians can scan QR codes to record work completed, providing accurate documentation of every task.

 Useful For